xiaodong-hu/xiaodong-hu.github.io/docs/home.md

 ## Recent Highlights
 We have formulated a systematic projective construction for fractional Chern Insulators (FCI).
 Interestingly, the electronic states obtained from projection of composite-fermion states recovers Jain's famous wave function in traditional Galilean-invariant Landau levels, but turns out to be different in general, revealing instead a mathematical object known as the [Combinatorial Hyperdeterminants](https://en.wikipedia.org/wiki/Hyperdeterminant).

 Benchmark of our states and Jain/Laughlin's states with the exact diagonalization (ED) clearly demonstrate the superiority of our approach for studying FCI, where both translation and rotation symmetries are *discrete*.
-Most notably, **we found that the overlaps between our derived states and those obtained from ED consistently outperform those of Jain/Laughlin's states across the entire parameter space!**
+Most notably, after a **composite-fermion level Hartree-Fock mean-field optimization** (rather than an electronic optimization), we found that **the overlaps between our hyperdeterminant states and those obtained from ED consistently outperform those of Jain/Laughlin's states across the entire parameter space!**

 ## Publications/Preprints
-- <ins>X-D. Hu</ins>, D. Xiao, and Y. Ran, *Hyperdeterminants and Composite Fermion States in Fractional Chern Insulators*, (submitted to PRX) \[[arXiv](https://arxiv.org/abs/2312.00636v2)\]
+- <ins>X-D. Hu</ins>, D. Xiao, and Y. Ran, *Hyperdeterminants and Composite Fermion States in Fractional Chern Insulators*, [Phys.
+Rev. B **109**, 245125 (2024), Editor's Suggestion**](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.245125), \[[arXiv](https://arxiv.org/abs/2312.00636v2)\]

 - <ins>X-D. Hu</ins>, J-H. Han, and Y. Ran, *Supercurrent-induced anomalous thermal Hall effect as a new probe to superconducting gap anisotropy*, [Phys.
 Rev. B **108**, L041106 (2023)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.L041106) \[[arXiv](https://arxiv.org/abs/2211.16651v2)\]